akalsey/Raleys-Autoclipper/README.md

 This application can be run with cron.
 For example to run it daily, add something to your crontab like this:

 `0 0 * * * /usr/bin/python3 /path/to/raleys-autoclippper.py`

+## Docker

+There's a Dockerfile in this repo that will run the script.
+It relies on the same environment variables mentioned above.
+If you have a .env file in the you build the Docker container from, it will use that.
+Or you can edit the Dockerfile to set the environment varialbles.
+Or pass them in the `docker run` command or set them in a Docker compose file.

+The Docker container will run the script on startup and also contains a cronjob to run it every morning, US Pacific time.

+The Dockerfile fetches the latest version of the script from Github during build, so you'll be up to date each time you build